-Relationaldatabase has been the most popular database type since 1990.
+Relational database has been the most popular database type since 1990.
 It is based on the relational model, which means that the data will be stored in tables(=relations).
-So in fact the term Relation means the same as table.
+So in this context the term relation means the same as table.

 We can use SQL(Structured Query Language) to manage relational databases, so we can call them also SQL databases.
 SQL is a big benefit, because you can use it with all SQL databases.
 It means that, if you know how to use MySQL, you also know how to use SQL Server.